 For distributed TOEs the evaluator shall perform tests on all TOE components according to the mapping of external secure channels to TOE components in the Security Target.

-The vendor shall provide to the evaluator application layer configuration settings for all secure communication mechanisms specified by the FTP_ITC.1 requirement.
+The developer shall provide to the evaluator application layer configuration settings for all secure communication mechanisms specified by the FTP_ITC.1 requirement.
 This information should be sufficiently detailed to allow the evaluator to determine the application layer timeout settings for each cryptographic protocol.
 There is no expectation that this information must be recorded in any public- facing document or report.

 FTP_TRP.1/Admin Trusted Path